Jithendra71/Jithendra71/README.md

 ### Hello there 👋

-I am Jithendra Kanamarlapudi, a Web-Developer with sufficient knowledge of the MERN Stack. :thinking:
+I am Jithendra Kanamarlapudi, a full-stack Web-Developer with sufficient knowledge of the MERN Stack. :thinking:

 ## About Me 😄: